 The Headphone Compromise

-Remember, beginning with the 2016-17 school year, students will need headsets with microphones to record oral responses to test questions.
+Remember, starting back in 2016, students began needing headsets with microphones to record oral responses to test questions.
 Some headphones feature an inline mic and some have a boom mic.
 Additionally, some devices function with a single jack for input and output (like an iPad) and others require separate input and output accessories (like a PC).
-To avoid a re-order in a year or two, it’s best to anticipate the needs of your school and order accordingly.
+To avoid a re-order in a year or two, it's best to anticipate the needs of your school and order accordingly.
 If you are at a growing school, make sure to account for the additional numbers of headsets you will need for future students.

 Look Beyond Standardized Testing